efsalvarenga/CV/index.md

 ## Professional Experience

+__Industrial Electrification, Principal Data Scientist__ | Shell Computational Sciences and Digital Innovation -
+_Amsterdam, NL (Feb 2022 - Feb 2023)_

 __Artificial Intelligence Platform Manager__ | Shell Information & Digital Engineering -
-_The Hague, NL (Feb 2022 - current)_
+_The Hague, NL (Feb 2022 - Feb 2023)_

 I am managing the [Shell.ai](https://www.shell.com/energy-and-innovation/digitalisation/digital-technologies/shell-ai.html#vanity-aHR0cHM6Ly93d3cuc2hlbGwuY29tL2FpLmh0bWw) Platform, our portfolio of cloud platform services focused at scaling AI and Machine Learning in Shell.
 The Shell.ai Platform **empowers our 1000+ data scientists developers to enable $2+ bln in digital** applications and services.
 I am responsible for multiple teams that **acquire and integrate market standard cloud computing services** into Shell's systems (technology, processes, people).
 Example of our services include:
-- Enterprise Azure Machine Learning Service, currently with 15 assets onboarded, 100 users, 150 staff trained and fully connected to Shell's data systems (sensors, assets, contracts & procurement, HR, etc.)
+- Enterprise Azure Machine Learning Service, currently with 15 assets onboard, 100 users, 150 staff trained and fully connected to Shell's data systems (sensors, assets, contracts & procurement, HR, etc.)
 - Enterprise Amazon SageMaker Service, not yet released to end users
+  - Where a recognition from the VP SS data & digital for for making our Development and Subsurface Community a great place to work (AI capability with OSDU)
 - Innovation and industrialisation requirements sync, in partnership with the engineering teams of Microsoft and AWS
+- Identified as Emerging Talent
+- Received SRA
+- TA2

 __Digital Engineering, Machine Learning Tools Lead__ | Shell Information & Digital Engineering -